stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

   return Plate{..}
 ```

-And that is all what is necessary for the parser.
+This is what we need for the parser.
 Now, to tests the parser the following function will be enough:

 ```
 getPlate :: String -> Maybe Plate